SuomiKP31/JUCE_VST3_Mixer/README.md

 This will greatly emphasize the perception of certain notes on the beats, because audio samples in between will be weaker compared to the on-beat ones.
 Therefore it's especially good for Trances, where the rhythm of the song is mostly unaltered throughout.

+## Update Nov 20, 2023
+I've implemented a few more interesting effects for show here.
+Below is a brief explanation of how they work.

+### Phaser

+Phaser and Flager are two popular effects utilizing an LFO (Low Frequency Oscillator).
+They are commonly used frequency domain manipulations.
+You might see them in physical form(pedals) on some electrical instruments.

+An LFO is basically just a sine function that has a low frequency, typically 1-10 Hz.

+For phaser, it creates a few IIR filters that has oscillating frequencies, according to our LFO.
+IIR filters have many notations, JUCE uses the [biquad](https://en.wikipedia.org/wiki/Digital_biquad_filter) notation.
+Here, the filter (chain) we use is a band-cut filter, which is equivalent of a oscillating peak filter with a negative amplitude.
+Try setup the peak filter this way and hear the similarity between the two.

+Of course, you can set the phaser to act on any type of filter that has a frequency parameter.
+All those effects are generally called pahser and here we're just demonstrating one of them.

+### Flanger

+Flanger is a more inspriation-struck idea of utilizing LFOs.
+The algorithm behind it does a very weird thing - feeding a delayed sample of the original audio with an oscillating delay.
+This sounds very counter-intuitive, but it somehow produces a very sci-fi tone to the audio.

+These two are the hard ones to understand, so if you are confused, watch this great [visualization video](https://www.youtube.com/watch?v=Ici_YOVDl_0).